georgexyz19/georgexyz.com/content/posts/django-httprequest-httpresponse.md

 response.py files in http directory.
 The response.py file also defines several other classes such as Http404 and HttpResponseRedirect.

-The Django office documentation has
+The Django official documentation has
 [a reference page](https://docs.djangoproject.com/en/2.2/ref/request-response/)
 for HttpRequest and HttpResponse.
 It is probably to easier to read the source code directly.
 Here is a list of files in the http directory.